PastorDW/BreezeProject/README.md

 # BreezeProject
 As part of the hiring process for a web developer.

-I will have to work on this in short spurts, so I will keep this Readme up to date when I start and stop working.
+I will have to work on this in short spurts, so I will note in my commits if I'm stopping or starting.